IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/2014-12-09-deans-stipend-letter.md

 categories: news
 ---

-Peter Crouch, the dean of the UH College of Engineering, delivered a reply to our [previous letter]({{ site.baseurl }}/posts/stipendreply) last week.
-You can view the [original PDF](oncefelixuploadsit) as scanned.
-Here's a quick summary.
+Peter Crouch, the dean of the College of Engineering, delivered an excellent reply to our [previous letter]({{ site.baseurl }}/posts/stipendreply) last week.
+We thank the Dean's Office and the College of Engineering for providing an in-depth response to our concerns.

+You can
+view the [original PDF](oncefelixuploadsit) as scanned.
+Here's a quick summary of the high points.

-## Letter summary
+## Summary

 ### Main view ###

+The Dean's main view is in line with UH policy:

+> All UH Manoa students receiving financial [aid] are obligated to follow rules provided by the University in the statements relating to financial aid: http://www.hawaii.edu/fas/policies/1415policy.php and http://www.hawaii.edu/fas/downloads/how_scholarships_affect_Financial_aid.pdf.

+This is not unexpected.
+University policies, especially as they derive from federal law (for student aid) are going to be the last word on the issue.
+However, there are details that matter, and the Dean also gave us his views on them.

-### 'Compensation' v. 'award' ###
+### 'Employment' vs. 'support' ###

+The Dean emphasized the difference between student employment positions which the College offers, and support provided to students, which may go to curriculum-related expenses or be distributed as a stipend.
+Support for curriculum-related expenses can often be resolved between the College, the student, and the Financial Aid office, by increasing the cost of the program by a corresponding amount.

 ### Use of stipend funding ###

+Stipends are awarded to students for a variety of reasons, and their use has grown.
+The Dean named two in his letter:

+- Student project support
+- Service roles for the College such as recruitment, etc.

+The Dean drew a clear line between these uses of stipends and student employment.
+Stipends are not intended to compensate students for tasks, and administrators are instructed not to use them as such.

 ## Our advice ##

-Regardless of whether or not you agree with the Dean's interpretation (and by extension, the College's), the conclusion is the same: once you take on work on a stipend basis, the financial adjustment mechanisms will automatically subtract that amount from their disbursement calculations.
+Regardless of whether or not you feel the Dean's view (and by extension, the College's) reflects your experience, the bottom line for students is the same: if you take on work on a stipend basis, that amount may be subtracted from your financial aid disbursement.

-If you are unsure of your remaining financial aid allocations or burden, or if you know that a stipend will push you over the limit set for you, refuse to accept stipends for your work, and ask to be paid as a student hire.
+If you are being paid for labor for the College and are unsure of your remaining financial aid allocations or burden, or if you know that a stipend will push you over the limit set for you, refuse to accept stipends for your work, and ask to be paid as a student hire.